Saturday, January 21, 2012

 4. Their first combat mission was in support of the landing on Pantelleria.
 It was successful, but not nearly as exciting as in the movie since there was no enemy contact in the air.

 5. Surprisingly, the destroyer incident was fairly accurate.
-Two of the pilots did sink a German destroyer through strafing.
+The incident involved eight planes, with two of the pilots making a second pass.
+They did heavily damage a German destroyer through strafing.
+(They sincerely thought that it sank.)
 It was the only incident of its type in the war.
+They were flying P-47s, by the way.

 6. Although the movie does not make a big deal of it, the unit did not have a spotless record of never losing an escorted bomber as legend holds it.
 Recent scholarship sets the number at around 25 lost.
 The unit was well-respected by the bomber units.